IDNI/tau-lang/src/README.txt

 			given algebras, using the type system,...
 	- The type system:
-		- provides a way to bind constants to the program, in this case providing an string to be parser by a factory that produce the acutal values for the constants.
+		- provides a way to bind constants to the program, in this case providing a string to be parser by a factory that produce the acutal values for the constants.
 	- The callbacks:
 		- provide the way to call the operations of the underlying BA from the